Who Will Benefit from Attending

 The ongoing drought is keeping Tribal water rights, impacts of the changing climate, and environmental protections as front burner issues in the Southwest.
 With respect to Tribal water rights, we start the program with a review of Tribal/state water settlements working their way through the federal pipeline and take a deep dive into a case study of settlements for several New Mexico pueblos.
 We will follow that with a panel addressing implementation of water settlements.

 There are several cases relating to Tribal water security on the US Supreme Court's docket for the 2022-2023 term with a potential impact on water availability for Tribes.
-We end the first day with a discussion of declining surface water on groundwater and how Tribes can protect groundwater resources.
+An alternative to water from the Colorado River is groundwater, so we end the first day with a discussion of declining surface water on groundwater and how Tribes can protect groundwater resources.

-We will wrap up the program with a panel discussing opportunities for effective Tribal engagement on Colorado River issues.
+We will wrap up the program with a panel discussing opportunities for effective Tribal engagement on big water management issues.
 This will include Tribal engagement on climate change issues, how Tribes can influence the resources available for converting paper senior water rights to appropriated water, and tips for overcoming obstacles to claiming Tribal water rights.

 This conference prides itself on offering lively, timely, and informative discussions with our speakers.
 Join us to hear from a group of speakers well versed in the significant Tribal water issues in the Southwest, who will provide their insight in what has happened in the past year and how to navigate what is expected to occur in the next few years.

 ~ John C. Bezdek, Esq. of Water and Power Law Group and

 Heather Whiteman Runs Him, Esq. of James E. Rogers College of Law,